Thomas and Mary Tracy Foy How Eddie Foy Got His name About PetersPioneers Contacts Home Page

 Whitney Museum of American Art.
 In 1933, Frances and her husband Gus Dalstrom were among contemporary artists featured in a show, "Paintings & Prints By Chicago Artists" at the Whitney Museum of American Art in New York.
 The museum was founded in 1931 by Gertrude Vanderbilt Whitney after her collection of art was turned down by the Metropolitan Museum of Art.

 Art Institute of Chicago.
-In 1933, Frances and her husband Gus Dalstrom were among 39 members of the Chicago Society of Artists represented in "A Century of Progress Exhibition of Paintings and Sculpture."
+From June 1 to November 1, 1933 and 1934, Frances and her husband Gus Dalstrom were among 39 members of the Chicago Society of Artists represented in "A Century of Progress Exhibition of Paintings and Sculpture."
+The art exhibition was organized by the Art Institute of Chicago in conjunction with the Fair, and consisted, with the exception of Whistler’s Mother, entirely of works in American museums and private collections.
+The art exhibition drew almost two million visitors.

 In 1934, Frances was among artists featured in an "International Watercolor Exhibition."